Santa Rosa Junior College (SRJC)

 Dual Enrollment: Taking Classes at the SRJC While in High School

 SRHS is very fortunate that they happen to be located right next door to a nationally renowned Community College, Santa Rosa Junior College.
 Many students are able to access SRJC while they are still attending high school.
-These students are referred to as Dual Enrollment Students.
-Dual Enrollment Students DO NOT have to pay any tuition while taking courses at SRJC (books and fees are not included in waiver).
+These students are referred to as dual enrollment students.
+Dual enrollment students DO NOT have to pay any tuition while taking courses at SRJC (books and some fees are not included in waiver).

-- Step by step SRJC Dual Enrollment Procedures
+- Step by Step SRJC Dual Enrollment Instructions

 - SRJC Dual Enrollment Form